-Almost all endocrine gland is altered by pregnancy, below is a summary, only a few are discussed in some depth.
+Almost every endocrine gland is altered by pregnancy; below is a summary, only a few are discussed in some depth.

 PROLACTIN is produced in the anterior pituitary gland.
 It increases within a few days of conception, and during pregnancy it affects water transport across the placenta, and therefore the fluid balance of the fetus.
 After pregnancy it controls the production and secretion of milk.

 OXYTOCIN is produced in the hypothalamus and stored in the posterior pituitary.
 During labour it is released in pulses.

 THE THYROID GLAND is stimulated (it is thought) by hCG in early pregnancy, and there are increased amounts of thyroid hormones in the blood of pregnant women.
 Pregnancy is described as a hyperdynamic state and the basal metabolic rate is raised, leading to symptoms of hyperthyroidism.

 THE ADRENALS are split into an outer cortex, and an inner medulla.
 In pregnancy the cortex secretes increased amounts of rennin and cortisol, however the medulla does not increase production/secretion of adrenaline and noradrenaline.
 Only In labour do the adrenals secrete more adrenaline/noradrenaline.